darrenburns/elia/README.md

 The location of the configuration file is noted at the bottom of the options window (`ctrl+o`).

-The example file below shows the available options, as well as examples of how to add new OpenAI and Anthropic models.
+The example file below shows the available options, as well as examples of how to add new models.

 ```toml
 # the model that is selected by default on launch